giblet37/snipsWebAdmin/README.md

 # Starting web console

-    #alter the settings.yml file in the base directory
+    #alter the settings.toml file in the base directory
     change the MQTT settings to match as needed

     #start